JuliaGeometry/Rotations.jl/README.md

 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)
 [![DOI](https://zenodo.org/badge/53457088.svg)](https://zenodo.org/badge/latestdoi/53457088)

-This package implements various 3D rotation parameterizations and defines conversions between them.
-At their heart, each rotation parameterization *is* a 3×3 unitary (orthogonal) matrix (based on the [StaticArrays.jl package](https://github.com/JuliaArrays/StaticArrays.jl)), and acts to rotate a 3-vector about the origin through matrix-vector multiplication.
+This package implements various 3D rotation parametrizations and defines conversions between them.
+At their heart, each rotation parametrization *is* a 3×3 unitary (orthogonal) matrix (based on the [StaticArrays.jl package](https://github.com/JuliaArrays/StaticArrays.jl)), and acts to rotate a 3-vector about the origin through matrix-vector multiplication.

-While the `RotMatrix` type is a dense representation of a `3×3` matrix, we also have sparse (or computed, rather) representations such as quaternions, angle-axis parameterizations, and Euler angles.
+While the `RotMatrix` type is a dense representation of a `3×3` matrix, we also have sparse (or computed, rather) representations such as quaternions, angle-axis parametrizations, and Euler angles.

 For composing rotations about the origin with other transformations, see the [CoordinateTransformations.jl](https://github.com/JuliaGeometry/CoordinateTransformations.jl) package.

 ### Interface
-The following operations are supported by all of the implemented rotation parameterizations.
+The following operations are supported by all of the implemented rotation parametrizations.

 #### Composition
 Any two rotations of the same type can be composed with simple multiplication: